RealFascinated/beatsaber-overlay/README.md

 ## Todo

-- Move caches to Redis
-- Move media to my CDN server
 - Cache BeatSaver data
-- Add cache status in the response headers
-- Move configuration files to ENV files
 - Add toggle for showing pp
 - Cleanup the API (or just re-do it)
 - Change the song time to a circular style in the song art